 If negotiation doesn’t work, it’s time to build your defense.
 Get a hold of the lender or collector again and gather information.

-- Check through your records to confirm if the debt owed belongs to you – does the amount and the original lender match up?
+- Check through your records to confirm if the debt owed belongs to you – do the amount and the original lender match up?
 Is it yours?

 - How long have you owed the debt – the statute of limitations could forbid the suit based on how long you’ve owed it